Ph.D. Program Specializations

 The Special Education Policy and Systems Studies specialization has an emancipatory focus that questions and seeks to reform oppressive aspects of education and disability policy and practice.
 Emancipation, through critical theoretical and empirical analysis and democratic participation of those who experience impairment and associated disabilities and those who care for, serve, and advocate for them, is essential because, like all professions, special education can be self-serving in advancing its policy agenda, failing to embrace changes in policies that affect practice, even when they are shown to be inadequate or damaging.
 Without a critical policy perspective, special education can lose sight of the interests of those it exists to serve.
 Further, because special education has been enacted in federal law, it has resulted in a complex web of regulation and performativity that operate alongside but not necessarily as part of the general education system.
 A policy vantage point allows scholars to explore the justice narratives within education and special education while systems theories help to explain how injustice and oppression are embedded within everyday practice.

-This specialization will develop leaders focused on supporting adolescent learners with significant disabilities including intellectual, autism, and multiple disabilities who need extensive supports to be fully included in school, home and the community.
-The specialization focuses on the intersection of secondary inclusive education, significant disabilities, and preparation for college and career readiness.
-The underlying conceptual elements of the specialization incorporate research and teaching to ensure that adolescents with significant disabilities are provided the supports and experiences in school and the community to ensure positive, self-determined and inclusive transitions to adulthood.
-Key areas of the doctoral research and teaching experience will include: secondary education and significant disabilities, particularly in the domains of inclusive practices to support youth in middle and high schools; evidence-based practices and predictors of secondary/transition education; access to the secondary general education curriculum; ensuring students are college and career ready, and promoting student self-determination.
+This specialization will develop leaders focused on supporting learners with disabilities—including intellectual disability, autism, and multiple disabilities—who need extensive and pervasive supports to be fully included in school, home, work, and community.
+The specialization focuses on the intersection of positive psychology and strengths-based approaches to disability, inclusive education, and students with extensive and pervasive support needs.
+The underlying conceptual elements of the specialization incorporate research and teaching to ensure that learners with extensive and pervasive support needs are provided the supports and experiences in school and the community to promote positive, self-determined, and inclusive experiences.
+Key areas of the doctoral research and teaching experience will include: strengths-based approaches to the education if learners with extensive and pervasive support needs, particularly in the domains of inclusive practices; evidence-based practices that promote high levels of academic achievement; predictors of inclusive education and promoting access to the general education curriculum for learners with extensive and pervasive support needs; and measuring and promoting student self-determination and self-determined learning.